lanaarnous01/UC-final-project/README.md

 > Fill out project information in English ⬇️
 ### Student Name
+Lana Arnous

 ### Project Name
+Valet Parking app

 # Idea
 Problem and solutions if found
+Developing a valet parking application to simplify the process for staff to keep track of cars parked.
+All information is stored in Firebase

 # Future Work
+Valet parking companies